-We currently manufacture our iLet system and its accompanying ready-to-fill insulin cartridges at our facilities located in Irvine, California.
+We currently manufacture our iLet system and its accompanying ready-to-fill insulin cartridges at our facility located in Irvine, California.
 Our iLet system and our ready-to fill-insulin cartridges are manufactured with certain components supplied by outside vendors and other components that we manufacture internally.
 We then assemble, test and package the finished iLet systems in-house.
-We also have agreements with Unomedical, an affiliate of ConvaTec, for the production of the infusion sets and with Maxon Motors for the pump motors used in our iLet system.
+We also have agreements with key suppliers including Unomedical, an affiliate of ConvaTec, for the production of the infusion sets and with Maxon Motors for the pump motors used in our iLet system.

-Our Myford building in Irvine, California, is a 15,000 square foot facility that includes warehouse, production and office space and has been in operation since 2018.
-In 2020, we occupied and set up production at our leased Hughes building also located in Irvine, California.
+In 2020, we occupied and set up production at our leased Hughes building located in Irvine, California.
 This is a 50,000 square foot facility, which includes 11,500 square feet of warehouse and production space.
 Our iLet system is assembled via manual and semi-automated equipment and our cartridge production and packaging utilizes industry standard automation.
 We expect our maximal annual manufacturing capacity at the Hughes building will be sufficient to support our anticipated demand for the foreseeable future.
 However, we may need to add supplemental warehousing space as volumes increase.